HBCSD Corruption

 Misinformation and Misleading Statements contained in the History of the Sale of Pier Avenue School to the City of Hermosa Beach.

 School Board members convened the Facilities Planning and Advisory Committee (FPAC) in December 2012.
 The FPAC was given a very narrow mandate to investigate whether the school district should renovate or completely rebuild North School.
-FPAC members had very little information or experience with district facility options past and present.
-Please see information regarding the FPAC committee in the timeline (December 2012 to September 2013).
+FPAC members had very little information or experience with district facility options past or present.
+Please see information regarding the FPAC committee in the timeline from December 2012 to September 2013.

-(1) …”address the issues of the increased enrollment and the lack of available classrooms for future growth.” (#2) Please see the entire write up in the Misinformation section for Lie#36.
+…”address the issues of the increased enrollment and the lack of available classrooms for future growth.” (#2)

-At any time since 2002, school board members could have taken immediate steps to reopen the grandfathered-in, seismically safe North School or exercised the district’s contractual provisions (specified in Article 4 of the Memorandum of Understanding) to use classrooms, office and storage space at the seismically safe Community Center to relieve overcrowding.
+NOTE: At any time since 2002, school board members could have taken immediate steps to reopen the grandfathered-in, seismically safe North School or exercised the district’s contractual provisions (specified in Article 4 of the Memorandum of Understanding) to use classrooms, office and storage space at the seismically safe Community Center to relieve overcrowding.
+Was the cabal (made up of some School Board members, some City Council members (past and present) and some City staff and HBCSD Superintendent Pat Escalante and HBCSD Attorney Terry Tao.) holding out for a brand new school as part of a Quid Pro Quo to keep the Pier Avenue Community Center out of the hands of the District.

 The egregious overcrowding that took place at Valley and View schools because school board members did not take steps to use either North School or the Community Center would act to compel the community to pass an unnecessarily expensive $59M facility bond to build a brand-new campus.

-(2) “During the discussions, the issue of using Pier Ave School was presented as a possible option.
-However, there was not enough data regarding the school and if it was a viable option for the District.” (#3) Please see the entire write up in the Misinformation section for Lie#36.
+“During the discussions, the issue of using Pier Ave School was presented as a possible option.
+However, there was not enough data regarding the school and if it was a viable option for the District.” (#3)

 The FPAC members were not told about the Community Center and were NEVER given the authorization to investigate the Community Center for district use.
 The FPAC members were not given copies of the Sale and Purchase Agreement for Pier Avenue School and the Memorandum of Understanding that specified the district's lease agreement with the City of Hermosa Beach for classrooms when enrollment exceeded 1,266 students.